You are using an outdated browser. Please upgrade your browser to improve your experience.

 We encourage annual follow-up visits with a physiatrist for impairments resulting from stroke, brain injury, spinal cord injury, amputations, multiple sclerosis, and other conditions that impair movement or cause pain.
 Your physiatrist will asses your function, review your medications, and will provide a resource assessment to maximize your quality of life.

-Dr. Bruce Hsu is a physiatrist at Gaylord Hospital in Wallingford, CT.
+Dr. Hongmei Wang is a physiatrist at Gaylord Hospital in Wallingford, CT.
 Physiatry is medical specialty that is also known as physical medicine and rehabilitation.
 A physiatrist uses a whole person approach to returning a person to the maximum functioning possible after an accident or trauma or for orthopedic, chronic pain or other chronic medical conditions.
 The physiatrists at Gaylord can be seen on an outpatient basis.
-For questions or to make an appointment for a consultation or assessment, or to discuss a possible treatment plan call: (203) 284-2845 or (203) 294-3270
+If you would like an appointment for a consultation, assessment, or to discuss a possible treatment plan or have questions please call (203) 284-2845.

 A physiatrist treats many different types of medical, neurological and chronic conditions.
 You can see a physiatrist at Gaylord on an outpatient basis.
 Our physiatrists focus on diagnosis and treatment with the goal of conservative treatment that may prevent the need for surgery or other invasive procedures.
-To make an appointment with a Gaylord physiatrist call: (203) 284-2845 or (203) 294-3270.
+To make an appointment with a Gaylord physiatrist call: (203) 284-2845.

 What is “physiatry”?